Ralls0/ezshop/Deliverables/DesignDocument.md

 # Verification Traceability Matrix

-for each functional requirement from the requirement document, list which classes concur to implement it

 |                           |  FR1  |  FR2  |  FR3  |  FR4  |  FR5  |  FR6  |  FR7  |
 | ------------------------- | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Account Book              |       |       | **X** |       |       | **X** | **X** |